the main vine, not the loose one.

 long will it take?
 Stop asking questions and start!

 There are plenty of books about mathematics.
-Many about number and
+Many about the

-through crafted explanation, diagram and graded exercises.
-Used
+give deep insights through crafted explanation, diagram and graded

-dynamics and applied math texts and re-exploring something I
+fluid dynamics and applied math texts and re-exploring

 I have met Andy, Bill and David.
 Great people, deep thinkers and